ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

 # DSB Test Data

-This repository consist of a
+This repository contains the source for

 - data loader (load-test-data), which will load data from the `load-test-data\input` into a MongoDB, and
 - a data server (test-data-server), which exposes the API endpoints as documented in the DSB published technical standards.